Diane F. Halpern

 Along with Keith Millis (Northern Illinois University) and Arthur C. Graesser (University of Memphis), Halpern developed Operation ARA, a computerized game that teaches scientific reasoning.
 She also developed the Halpern Critical Thinking Assessment (Schuhfried Publishers) that uses multiple response formats which allow test-takers to demonstrate their ability to think about everyday topics using both constructed response and recognition formats.

-Halpern received her B.A. from University of Pennsylvania and an M.A. from Temple University.
-She then received an M.A., from University of Cincinnati, followed by a Ph.D. from that institution in 1979.
+Halpern received her B.A. from the University of Pennsylvania and an M.A. from Temple University.
+She then received an M.A., from the University of Cincinnati, followed by a Ph.D. from that institution in 1979.
 After teaching for many years at the California State University, San Bernardino, she is currently Professor of Psychology at Claremont McKenna College.

 In 1995, Halpern was part of an 11-member APA task force led by Ulric Neisser which published Intelligence: Knowns and Unknowns, a report written in response to The Bell Curve.
 She has also written on cognitive differences between men and women.
 She suggests a biopsychosocial model offers superior insight into cognitive sex differences than a simple nature-vs-nurture dichotomy.
 Another topic of her research is risks associated with left-handedness.
 Halpern has also written in opposition of single-sex schooling, noting that it "lacks scientific support and may exaggerate sexism and gender stereotyping".